Dirty Queer Magazine is a curated photography, art and culture magazine, published in Australia for a queer audience.

 These guidelines will be updated periodically.
 It is worth reviewing them again immediately prior to submission.

-The next issue, #7, is likely to be published in September 2014, with a submissions deadline in June 2014.
+The next issue, #7, is likely to be published in late 2015, with a submissions deadline in early 2015.
 Early submissions are welcome.